COVID Catchup Funding

 The steps so far:

 1.)
 Quality First Teaching

 The curriculum will be adapted to focus on the key skills and knowledge that children need in order to access the wider curriculum.
 Teachers will focus on embedding these key facts in the first two terms for all core subjects whilst still teaching a smaller percentage of non-core subjects.
-This will be picked up in the summer term.
-All teaching will take into account the children’s ability on return from the summer term 2020 and planning will be tailored to their needs.
-The first week of the term will concentrate on wellbeing and sharing the plans for the term.
+All teaching will take into account the children’s ability and planning will be tailored to their needs.
+The first week of the new term will concentrate on wellbeing and sharing the plans for the term.
 The second week will see the completion of a range of formal and informal tests to support the teachers planning.
 The teaching will be monitored by the SLT each half term to ensure high quality of teaching across the school.

 Focused in-class support for specific year groups

-During November and December, Year 3 and Year 6 will receive specific targeted supported within the school day by their class teacher focusing on a range of different skills and knowledge.
+During September to December, Year groups will receive specific targeted supported within the school day by their class teacher focusing on a range of different skills and knowledge.

-There will be a Teaching Assistant in each class bubble to support the children at most risk of falling behind or further behind.
+There will be a Teaching Assistant in each class that has been trained specifically to support the children at most risk of falling behind or further behind.
 These children will be planned for by the teacher and then work with the support of the TA in the class to allow for smaller ratios and more targeted intervention.
 Interventions records will be kept and each child below expectations will have a detailed provision map in place.
 These can be found in the Record of Monitoring for each class.
 These interventions will be monitored half termly by the SLT.
 On top of this the school has appointed additional QTS staff to support with bespoke curriculum provision and the Deputy Headteacher & Assistant Headteacher work directly with groups of children requiring additional support across different year groups.

 2.)
 Targeted Group Support (Third Space Tutoring)